HoomanAshaari/expense-tracker/README.md

 4) Then you can add your expenses to each category using [Expense APIs](http://localhost:8080/expense-tracker/api/v1/expenses).

+5) There is an `analytics API` at [Expense Analytics APIs](http://localhost:8080/expense-tracker/api/v1/analytics) which gives you some insight about the money you spent in a specific time range.

 ## Technical Decisions

 - For now, I only used docker for running MySQL,